 Q9 - What happens if my child will / does not receive their lesson for some reason?

-A1 - If an instrumental teacher is absent from school and we are informed on the teaching day, our music department staff will communicate this on the door of the teaching room and over the respective timetable.
+A1 - If a peripatetic teacher is absent from school and we are informed on the teaching day, our music department staff will communicate this on the door of the teaching room and / or over the respective timetable.
 These notes typically explain that "lessons will be rearranged as soon as possible."

-A3 - Please refer to your instrumental teacher’s terms and conditions and make contact with them to find out if this is possible.
+A3 - Please refer to your instrumental teacher’s terms and conditions and make contact with them to find out if rearranging a lesson is possible.